ygda-org/programming-guide/sections/section-1.md

 else:
     # Stop movement
 ```
+> A singleton (`Input` in the above example) is just a global class that you can call from anywhere and there exists only one instance of.
+Think of it as a static or global class.

 The `CharacterBody2D` node also provides us with useful functionality to manage movement:
 *You can access all these variables and methods anywhere in the script as the script extends the `CharacterBody2D` node*